cms-opendata-education/HST-2018/README.md

-High School Level Task using smartphone data recorded withe the phyphox app & Jupyter notebooks
+High School Level Task using smartphone data recorded with the phyphox app & Jupyter notebooks

+You can run these notebooks in binder by using the links below, refer to the teachers guide document for further details.

   - Elevator - measure air pressure:
   -- elevator_student.ipynb